Pac1226/Algorithmic-Trading-Models/README.md

 ## Results

 The algorithmic trading model was backtested with 25 stocks and outperformed a buy/hold strategy by 141%.
 It produced an average return of 41% across the 25 stocks over a one year period.
 A buy/hold strategy would've returned -12%.
+The algorithm performs better with high beta stocks and underperforms with energy stocks.

 The algorithm bought a stock when its price dropped below the long-term trendline and sold it when the price rose above it.
 The buy/sell signals can be changed to optimize returns.
 For example, the buy signal can be set to "2 Standard Deviations (Below)" the mean and the sell signal to "1 Standard Deviation (Above)" the mean.